On the parameterized complexity of Compact Set Packing: Dichotomy of

 \section{Dichotomy of \psp}

 In this section we prove the hardness part of the dichotomy theorem (Theorem~\ref{thm:dich}).
-First in Section~\ref{ss:iss}, we identify the gadget and its associated properties that would be useful for the reduction.
+First in Section~\ref{ss:iss}, we identify the gadget and its associated properties that are crucial for the reduction.
 Then, in Section~\ref{ss:dihardness}, using this gadget, we show an \fpt-reduction from \sgi to \cpsp.

-\subsection{Compatible Intersecting Set System pair}
+\subsection{Compatible Intersecting Set System Pair}